Installing and configuring ClamAV on Ubuntu

 chmod 644 /var/lib/clamav/*.cvd

-To reload the databases, restart the ClamAV service:
+1. To ensure the databases are reloaded, restart the ClamAV service:

 sudo systemctl restart clamav